Preshil

 Preshil School, also known as The Margaret Lyttle Memorial School, is an independent progressive co-educational, day school located in Kew, an eastern suburb of Melbourne, Victoria, Australia.
+Established in 1931 by Margaret J. R. Lyttle, the school caters for students from Kindergarten through to Year 12.
+Preshil teaches a progressive curriculum, and is Australia's oldest progressive school.

 The original Arlington campus houses the Kindergarten and Primary school, while the Secondary School is located at the Blackhall Kalimna campus.
 The campuses are located on Barkers Road and Sackville Street respectively.

-Established in 1931 by Greta Lyttle (and later, Margaret E. Lyttle), Preshil teaches a progressive curriculum, and is Australia's oldest progressive school.
-The school caters for students from Kindergarten through to Year 12.
-In 2017 the school phased out the Victorian Certificate of Education in favour of the International Baccalaureate programme.
+History

+Preshil was founded in 1931 by Margaret "Greta" J. R. Lyttle.
+In 1937, growing numbers lead to the relocation of the primary school to its present site, Arlington campus, further along Barkers’ Road.
+Greta and her niece Margaret E. Lyttle continued to live at the school.
+Greta used the Hungarian psychoanalyst Clara Lazar Geroe as an advisor after she moved to Melbourne in 1941.
+Following Greta's death in 1944, Margaret took over as principal.